jiguan/LeetCode/test/com/interview/karat/README.md

 ### Document for a new class under Collection
 - Description
-- Thread safety
-- All methods and the time it costs
+- All constructors
 - If null allowed
 - Parameter
 - Interfaces it implements
-- All constructors
+- Thread safety
 - All exceptions it could throw, if it is Iterable fail-safe vs fail-fast
 - Any anonymous Inner Classes

 ### Testing

-- What is mock
+- What is mock, pro and cons